-Policy makers suffer from an intrinsic difficulty when addressing challenges like climate change, financial crises, governance of pandemics, or energy sufficiency: the impact and unintended consequences of public action are increasingly hard to anticipate.
+Policy makers suffer from an intrinsic difficulty when addressing challenges like climate change, financial crisis, governance of pandemics, or energy sufficiency: the impact and unintended consequences of public action are increasingly hard to anticipate.
 Such challenges are global and connect policies across different sectors.
 When faced with such highly interconnected challenges, societies still tend to address subsystems and so fail to achieve systemic change.

-GSS can drive change by
+GSS can drive change by:

-- helping develop an integrated policy perspective on global challenges; and
+- helping develop an integrated policy perspective on global challenges;

 - developing a research agenda that will tackle the fundamental research challenges.